nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 ======================

 This information is mainly useful for Textmate users who are now using Sublime Text.
-Textmate was an editor for the Mac.
+Textmate is an editor for the Mac.

 Sublime Text 2 is fairly compatible with Textmate bundles with the notable exception of commands.
 Additionally, Sublime Text requires all syntax